MD Curriculum Threads

 • Scientific inquiry

 The scientific inquiry thread highlights the nature of science, evidence and clinical application.
-The curriculum weaves together limitations of observation, bias and misconceptions, endpoints in clinical research, placebo and nocebo effects, value and limitations of statistics, appraising evidence, and applying scientific information clinically.
+The curriculum weaves together limitations of different research design, bias and misconceptions, endpoints in clinical research, value and limitations of statistics, appraising evidence, and applying scientific information clinically.

 Thread Directors